 One of London’s most notable icons, Big Ben is the name given to the bell inside Elizabeth Tower.
-Standing proudly by the river Thames, the monument proudly presents grand Victorian architecture and is still marvelled at by tourists and Londoners alike today.
+Standing proudly by the river Thames, the monument proudly presents grand Victorian architecture and is one of Londoners’ and tourists’ favourite things to see when they’re out and about in London.

 The tower and clock are one of Britain’s favourite sights, and locals do feel an affection for the iconic structure.